pculture/miro-user-manual/en/podcasts.rst

    information.

-.. index:: feeds; automatic download
+.. index:: podcasts; automatic download

 Changing automatic download setting
 ===================================

-Periodically, Miro checks the feed to see if there are new items.
-The *Auto Download* setting tells Miro what to do when it sees new items in the feed.
+Periodically, Miro checks the podcast to see if there are new items.
+The *Auto Download* setting tells Miro what to do when it sees new items in the podcast.
 There are three possible values:

-* *New*: When a feed is added, the most recent item will begin to download.
-After that when the feed updates, new items will also be automatically downloaded by Miro.
+* *New*: When a podcast is added, the most recent item will begin to download.
+After that when the podcast updates, new items will also be automatically downloaded by Miro.

-* *All*: All items in the feed will be queued for download starting with the most recent.
+* *All*: All items in the podcast will be queued for download starting with the most recent.

 * *Off*: Items will not be automatically downloaded.